-Once the Dissertation Proposal has been approved by the Dissertation Committee, the student must enroll in DHS 801: Dissertation II and begin to conduct the work described in the Dissertation Research Proposal.
+After the Dissertation Proposal has been approved by the Dissertation Committee and successfully defended, the student may begin DHS 801: Dissertation II to conduct the work described in the Dissertation Research Proposal.
 The results will be analyzed, compiled, and described in writing in DHS 802: Dissertation III.

-If the student has not successfully defended the Dissertation after completion of nine credit hours (DHS 800, DHS 801, and DHS 802), the student may defend within a year of registering for DHS 802, including the trimester in which they registered.
-Any additional extension would be time-limited and require special permission from the Associate Dean, Academic Affairs. (see Student Handbook)
+If the student has not successfully defended the Dissertation after completion of nine credit hours (DHS 800, DHS 801, and DHS 802), the student may defend within a year of registering for DHS 802, including the semester in which they registered.
+Any exception to the above would be time-limited and require approval from the Associate Dean, Academic Affairs.
+Contact the Program Director for more information.

-DHS 754 Fall Residency, in the third year, will offer guidance in committee recruitment and include activities to prepare students for the creation of an approved Dissertation Proposal.
-DHS 755 Summer Residency will assist students with finalizing the Dissertation document post-defense.
+DHS 754 Fall Residency, in the third year, will offer guidance in working with the Dissertation Committee and include activities to prepare students for the creation of an approved Dissertation Proposal.
+DHS 755 Summer Residency will assist students with finalizing the Dissertation document postdefense.